theobald-software/theobald-software.github.io/_includes/_content/en/bw-open-hub-services/preparation.md

-In order to be able to use the data source, it is necessary to configure a few things in the SAP BW first, as described exactly in the chapter [Preparation for OHS in BW](../sap-customizing/preparation-for-ohs-in-bw).
+To use data sources, you need to make configurations in SAP BW, see [Preparation for OHS in BW](../sap-customizing/preparation-for-ohs-in-bw).